Converting WGS84 to UTM for AV Pipelines

 Batch projection with a round-trip validation gate that quarantines drifting tiles:

 The longitudinal heuristic zone = int((lon + 180) / 6) + 1 is insufficient for safety-critical routing.
-It fails near zone edges, in high-latitude regions like Svalbard, and across Norway's non-standard UTM zones (zones 32V/34V/36V replace 31V/33V/35V).
-Production pipelines must resolve the EPSG code from the trajectory centroid and handle these special cases explicitly:
+It fails near zone edges, in high-latitude regions like Svalbard, and across Norway's non-standard UTM zones (32V/34V/36V replace 31V/33V/35V).
+Resolve the EPSG code from the trajectory centroid, not per point, so a whole tile lands in one projection, and handle the special cases explicitly:

 def resolve_utm_epsg(lon: float, lat: float) -> int: